 The virus is neoplastic, which means it causes cancer, predominantly lymphoma, it is also immunosuppressive and bone marrow suppressive.

-Large quantities of the virus are shed via saliva and respiratory secretions.
+Large quantities of the virus are shed via saliva and nasal secretions.
 Smaller amounts of virus are shed in the urine, feces, and milk.
-The virus is most frequently transmitted during mutual grooming, sneezing, nose-to-nose contact, sharing food bowls, mating, in-utero, via the milk, bites, and sharing litter trays.
+The virus is most frequently transmitted through mutual grooming, sneezing, nose-to-nose contact, sharing food bowls, mating, in-utero, via the milk, bites, and sharing litter trays.

 Kittens under twelve months of age are most susceptible to FeLV infection due to their immature immune systems.

-The virus is extremely fragile and is quickly destroyed in the environment (such as food bowls, cages, litter trays etc).
-It is highly susceptible to heat and disinfection.
+The virus is extremely fragile and is quickly destroyed in the environment and is highly susceptible to heat and disinfection.

 What does FeLV do?

 Once the virus enters the body, it replicates in the lymphoid tissue surrounding the site of initial penetration.
-Having been infected, there are three possible outcomes, each with equal (33%) likelihoods of occurrence:
+Having been infected, there are three possible outcomes, each with equal (33%) likelihood of occurrence:

-The cat develops a persistent viremia.
-The virus is present in the blood and saliva for over twelve weeks.
+Persistent viremia.
+The virus is present in the blood and saliva for over twelve weeks and has made its way to the bone marrow, once it reaches the bone marrow, the virus remains with the cat for life.
 The cat doesn’t mount an effective immune response and is susceptible to many potentially fatal diseases.
 Mortality ranges from six months to three years.

-The cat develops a latent infection.
+Latent infection.
 It produces neutralising antibodies to destroy the virus, but the virus isn’t extinguished completely and persists in the bone marrow and T-cell lymphocytes.
-The cat typically doesn’t develop diseases or cancers related to FeLV.
-The virus can be reactivated during times of stress or concurrent illness.
+The cat usually doesn’t develop diseases or cancers related to FeLV.
+The virus can reactivate during times of stress or concurrent illness.